jameshanlon/cheese/cheese/pages/energy-tracer-training.md

 surveys, mostly during evenings and weekends, and train new aspiring Energy Tracers.

-One of the participants of the Energy Tracer training course, held over the weekend of 21st, 22nd October 2017 said:
+Nick Banks, a participant of the Energy Tracer training course, held over the weekend of 21st, 22nd October 2017 said:

 > I just wanted to say thankyou for the excellent course you delivered last